ae1studio/Kyno/README.md

 * Analytics: Track traffic, threats, bandwidth, and request trends in detail.*
 * Multiple Accounts Support: Switch between multiple Cloudflare accounts and zones effortlessly.*

-* Some features require Kyno Pro.*
+* Some features may require Kyno Pro.*

 More features are being currently worked on.